 At this point if you’re going to start feeling the itchiness and scratchiness of your never beard.
 Now, if you followed the step above just remember that it won’t prevent all the itch, but it will reduce a great deal of it.

-To help reduce the itch even further, grab a foil shaver and cut your beard hairs straight across.
+To help reduce the itch even further, grab a foil shaver like the Philips Norelco OneBlade and cut your beard hairs straight across.
 Once that’s done, read up on the Beard Itch 101 guide.
 It’s a great primer for figuring out the basics of proper beard care, while the Beard Care 101 guide includes virtually everything you could ever want to know.

 Week Four – Week Six:

 At this point the itchiness should vanish.
 You’ll starting noticing your beard getting fuller, only it will look more messy and patchy.
 You might even think it looks terrible, but relax, this is normal and there is no reason to worry.